 Bible story - Jesus carries his cross

 The cross was a multi-purpose event with multi-layered meaning.
 Many people miss the layer that relates to the shaming of Jesus.
 They know he was shamed, but they don't take it seriously because it does not affect what matters to them--that Jesus's blood paid the penalty for our sin.
+It shows what we are worth to him, the price he was willing to pay to free us.
 His blood would have done that whether he was shamed or not.

-If we are going to suffer for his campaign honorably, we need to pay much closer attention to him as he carried the cross.
+If we are going to be worthy followers of his, we need to do more than register for the benefits of his suffering.
+We need to pay much closer attention to him as he carried the cross.
 And in fact, as we see in the story below, he had been beaten too badly to be able to carry it very far.
 The soldiers forced a bystander to carry it for him.

-Here is the story of Jesus as an honorable finisher.
+Here is the story of Jesus as a worthy finisher.

 Jesus carries his cross